ectuser/vendor-master/README.md

 - The application should be a Single Page Application (SPA).
 - Built with `React` as the UI library.
 - Use `daisyui` and `tailwind` for styling and appearance.
+- The frontend application must be responsive and include a mobile-friendly version.
 - Structure the application as an `Nx` monorepo, with each application module encapsulated within separate libraries for effective module logic management.
 - Implement state management with `Redux Toolkit`.
 - Use `RTK Query` for data fetching.